31mfmlogo

 • we do not offer a 'daily rate' for the conference fee, as the conference fee mostly covers costs (like venue hire and invitees' expenses) that should be split equally between everyone attending the conference (no matter for how long)

-• you can also join us for evening meals on the 29th and 30th (each meal will begin at around 7.00pm) - these are normally fun as they bring everyone together, so we advise you to book for them if you can, too (the price includes a full meal, but you'll have to pay for your own drinks separately)
+• you can also join us for evening meals on the 29th and 30th (each meal will begin at 7.30pm) - these are normally fun as they bring everyone together, so we advise you to book for them if you can, too (the price includes a full meal, but you'll have to pay for your own drinks separately)

 • the 'full package', which covers the conference fee and evening meal costs: full rate: GBP295.00 ; reduced rate: GBP165.00